Simon-Drohsen/schnuppiScript/README.md

 and use this Terminal for the installation process

 ## 💻 Installation
-- Copy the downloaded folder to your home directory (~) and rename it to MacInstaller
+- Copy the downloaded folder to your home directory (~) and rename it to schnuppiScript
   <br/>-> `~/schnuppiScript/`
 - Open Terminal app
 - Type `chmod -R 755 ~/schnuppiScript && ~/schnuppiScript/install.sh`